Rigel Finance Trading 79.8% Lower Over Last Week (RIGEL)

-Rigel Finance (CURRENCY:RIGEL) traded 1.6% higher against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on August 28th.
-One Rigel Finance coin can now be purchased for $4.74 or 0.00009722 BTC on popular cryptocurrency exchanges.
-Rigel Finance has a market capitalization of $19,913.43 and $27.00 worth of Rigel Finance was traded on exchanges in the last 24 hours.
-Over the last seven days, Rigel Finance has traded 79.8% lower against the U.S. dollar.
+Rigel Finance (CURRENCY:RIGEL) traded 1.6% higher against the U.S. dollar during the one day period ending at 15:00 PM ET on August 30th.
+In the last week, Rigel Finance has traded down 79.8% against the U.S. dollar.
+Rigel Finance has a total market capitalization of $19,913.43 and approximately $27.00 worth of Rigel Finance was traded on exchanges in the last 24 hours.
+One Rigel Finance coin can currently be purchased for approximately $4.74 or 0.00009722 BTC on exchanges.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.